remzimete/JavaSE_W3_Lectures/README.md

 # JavaSE_W3_Lectures
- that contains java files for that i'd been work on between febr to march
+ that contains java files for that i'd been working on between febr to march